shakacode/react_on_rails/docs/guides/hmr-and-hot-reloading-with-the-webpack-dev-server.md

      )
    }
     ```
     We added overlay.sockedPort option in `ReactRefreshWebpackPlugin` to match the webpack dev-server port specified in `config/shakapacker.yml`.
-Thats way we make sockjs works properly and suppress error in browser console `GET http://localhost:[port]/sockjs-node/info?t=[xxxxxxxxxx] 404 (Not Found)`.
+That way we make sockjs works properly and suppress error in browser console `GET http://localhost:[port]/sockjs-node/info?t=[xxxxxxxxxx] 404 (Not Found)`.

 4. Add react-refresh plugin in `babel.config.js`
 ```